mondoohq/docs/docs/cnspec/cli/cnspec_scan.md

       --policy strings                Lists policies to execute.
 This requires --policy-bundle.
 You can pass multiple policies using --policy POLICY.
   -f, --policy-bundle strings         Path to local policy file
-      --props stringToString          Custom values for properties (default []) --score-threshold int           If any score falls below the threshold, exit 1.
-      --trace-id string               Trace identifier
+      --props stringToString          Custom values for properties (default []) --risk-threshold int            If any risk is greater or equal to this, exit status is 1. (default 101) --trace-id string               Trace identifier
 ```